zhuhanming/hit-your-targets/README.md

 ### READMEs
 The various READMEs can be found in their respective folders.

-This repository consists of three submodules:
+This repository consists of two submodules:

 1. `hit-your-target-frontend` contains the code for the frontend, hosted at [https://www.hityourtargets.xyz](https://www.hityourtargets.xyz)
 2. `hit-your-target-api` contains the code for the backend, hosted at [https://radiant-sea-97785.herokuapp.com](https://radiant-sea-97785.herokuapp.com)

+### Submission Folders
+The files for the submission can be found at `submission`.

+It contains:

+1. [Mid-Assignment PDF Report]
+2. [Rails Startup Screen]